Generating attraction image...

 - Opened in 1964, the museum is renowned for its extensive collection of pre-Columbian artifacts, including the famous Aztec Calendar Stone, also known as the Sun Stone.

-- The museum's architecture is iconic, featuring a large central courtyard with a massive concrete umbrella supported by a single pillar, symbolizing the connection between the earth and the sky.
+- Designed by architect Pedro Ramírez Vázquez, the museum's iconic structure features a large central courtyard with a massive concrete umbrella supported by a single pillar, symbolizing the Tree of Life.

-- The museum houses 23 permanent exhibit halls, each dedicated to different Mesoamerican cultures, such as the Maya, Aztec, and Olmec, offering a comprehensive overview of ancient Mexican civilizations.
+- The museum houses 23 permanent exhibit halls, each dedicated to different Mesoamerican cultures, such as the Maya, Aztec, and Olmec, offering visitors a comprehensive understanding of ancient civilizations.

 - In addition to its permanent exhibits, the museum frequently hosts temporary exhibitions, educational workshops, and cultural events, making it a dynamic center for learning and cultural exchange.